rud/bemyeyes-server/README.md

 You can either use vagrant to run the site - this is the prefered way
 Or you can run the server locally.

+##Configuration
+Copy config.yml to the config folder
+Use the config.temp.yml as a template

 ##Use vagrant
 Install VirtualBox
 Install Vagrant